Rstraney/IDS-6145-Final-Project/README.md

 ### Model Description:
 In this section, we wanted to further elaborate the different features we implemented in our Anylogic model.
+It should be noted that the model units of time was set to minutes.
+Additionally, since we were using the Personal Learing Edition of Anylogic we were restricted to a model run time of 60 minutes while using the pedestrian flow tools.

 #### Pedestrian model:
 The pedestrian model used pedestrian flow tools in Anylogic.
 Pedestrians entered at a rate of 10 per minute.
 This rate was scaled down due to the high computation required to run the simulation (real world estimates were 100 guests per minute).
 A pedestrian select output was to direct guests from either the Hero lot or the Villian lot.
 Guests walked the length of the parking lot, then entered the TTC.
 As mentioned in our final methods table, sixty-five percent of guests go through the bag security line.
 While the remaining percent proceed through the no bag security line.
 Once guests pass through the security checkpoint they are to proceed to one of the modes of transportation.
 We have included a screenshot of our pedestrian logic that depicts the flow of guests on foot.